Comparing the AI FP&A Tools on the Market

 4) Pigment

-Pigment is a modern business planning platform founded in 2019 and rapidly adopted by high-growth companies and global enterprises seeking a more flexible alternative to legacy FP&A tools.
-Built on a multidimensional, real-time modeling engine, Pigment enables organizations to unify financial planning, workforce planning, revenue forecasting, scenario modeling, and operational planning into a single environment.
+Pigment is a modern business planning platform founded in 2019 and rapidly adopted by high-growth companies and global enterprises seeking a flexible alternative to legacy FP&A tools.
+Built on a multidimensional, real-time modeling engine, Pigment unifies financial planning, workforce planning, revenue forecasting, and operational planning into a single environment.

 Pros